First Nations health equity strategies

 HHSs included in the scope of this Directive shall achieve the following outcomes:

-- Comprehensive consultation and transparent decision-making processes with prescribed development stakeholders in the development of a First Nations Health Equity Strategy; and
+- Comprehensive consultation and transparent decision-making with development stakeholders in developing, implementing and resourcing of a First Nations Health Equity Strategy; and

-- A consistent mediation and conflict resolution standard if disagreement arises about the development and/or implementation of the Health Equity Strategy.
+- A consistent mediation and conflict resolution standard if disagreement arises about the development, implementation and resourcing of the Health Equity Strategy.

 Mandatory requirements